-As noted in the previous section, databases have evolved to become cloud hosted but are far from cloud native.
-The current operational complexity for organizations makes it difficult for them to exploit the elasticity and geo-redundancy of modern cloud infrastructure to its maximum potential.
-On top of this, the eventually consistent core of NoSQL adds hidden costs.
+Databases have evolved to become cloud hosted, but they are far from cloud native.
+This makes it difficult for them to exploit the elasticity and geo-redundancy of modern cloud infrastructure to its maximum potential.
+On top of this, the eventually-consistent core of NoSQL adds hidden costs.
 These include performance-killing background repairs and unpredictable, memory-intensive compaction storms.
 The fact that most enterprises also run an independent caching layer (such as Redis or Memcache) alongside their persistent database simply makes all operational challenges twice as hard.

-In context of the original need to move the data layer through the same phases and at the same velocity as the application layer, the above operational challenges simply make such moves next to impossible.
-If operations teams force such a move, then it means business loss manifested as both unpredictable downtimes and manual, error-prone war rooms.
+When you add in the need to modernize the data layer to the same extent and at the same velocity as the application layer, those operational challenges make everything near impossible.
+If operations teams force such a move, the result is business loss manifested as unpredictable downtimes and manual, error-prone war rooms.

-Application developers desire the simplicity of ACID transactions.
-This is so they can easily reason about the read/write behavior of their database client code.
+Application developers like the simplicity of ACID transactions, so they can easily reason about the read/write behavior of their database client code.
 Relational databases support multi-row ACID where multiple related rows update or flow in an all-or-nothing and consistent manner.
-However, most NoSQL databases do not even support single-row ACID transactions.
-This is because eventual consistency leads to the “C” getting compromised at the remote replicas.
+However, most NoSQL databases do not support even single-row ACID transactions.
+This is because eventual consistency leads to the “C” being compromised at the remote replicas.

-Many NoSQL databases are starting to realize the advantages of strong consistency.
+Many NoSQL database vendors are starting to realize the advantages of strong consistency.
 As a result, they allow their eventually consistent systems to tune to quorum-based strong consistency settings.
-However, it is well proven that this form of tunable consistency is not truly strong for many situations.
-These include dirty reads after failed writes and unpredictable reads after the last writer wins.
-Developers using this approach spend even more time testing their applications to guarantee predictable behaviors.
+However, this form of tunable consistency is not truly “consistent” in many situations.
+This manifests as dirty reads after failed writes, and unpredictable reads after the last write wins.
+Developers using this approach must spend even more time testing their applications to guarantee predictable behaviors.

 There is also the challenge of keeping the independent in-memory cache layer consistent with the underlying persistent database layer.
 The application handles cache invalidation and cache population carefully to avoid poor performance.
-Finally, since most databases are good only for a specific application’s needs, developers hold the burden of evaluating new databases.
+Since most databases are only good for a specific application’s needs, developers have to take on the burden of evaluating new databases.

 Error conditions are unavoidable.
 And this is with all the tuning efforts from developers to build strongly consistent OLTP/HTAP applications on eventually consistent NoSQL databases.
 During these error conditions, inconsistency reveals itself to end customers.

-For example, a retailer’s product catalog removed a few items since they were no-longer-available.
-However, those deletes were not honored when the data went to the customer.
-This is because the node did not have the deletes applied yet.
+For example, a retailer’s product catalog removed a few items since they were no longer available.
+However, those items were still viewed by the customer because the node hadn’t yet applied the deletes.

 Another example involves ignoring some of the time-series metric data.
 This data calculates aggregates in alerting for time-series monitoring and Internet of Things (IoT) use cases.
-It never pays to wake up team members in the early morning hours based on incorrect data.
-Similarly, if a user’s privacy preferences are not immediately honored, there is a possibility her actions will appear to other users in the same account.
+It never pays to wake team members in the early hours based on incorrect data.
+Similarly, if a user’s privacy preferences are not immediately honored, it’s possible his actions will appear to other users in the same account.

-A distributed SQL database is a single logical relational database deployed on a cluster of servers.
+A distributed SQL database, like YugabyteDB, is a single logical relational database deployed on a cluster of servers.
 The database automatically replicates and distributes data across multiple servers.
 These databases are strongly consistent and support consistency across availability and geographic zones in the cloud.